martenbjork/reorder-items/README.md

 - `items` is a brand new array with the correct `order` values.
 Ready to go!
 - `instructions` contains the changes that need to be made to the original array in order for the `order` values to be correct.
 If you need to make changes in a database, these instructions tell you exactly what changes to make.

-### Inputs
+#### Inputs

 ```
                               = reorder(myItems, myAction);
 ```

 - `items` is an array of objects.
 Each object needs an `id` field and a `order field`.
-- `action` is a redux-like action with information about the change that needs to happen.
+- `action` is a redux-like action with information about the change that you want to make.

 ## Example